Sega Saturn

 1999

 The Saturn’s architecture made it a perfect fit for fast-paced arcade games and traditional 2D fighters.
 No game better illustrates this point than Street Fighter Zero 3 (aka Street Fighter Alpha 3).
 While the first two Zero games were classics in their own right, the third entry in the series was even more ambitious.
-The gameplay in Zero 3 was completely overhauled, and players were given a variety of fighting styles (known as “isms”) to choose from. (“Z-ism” is based on the first Street Fighter Zero and features a three-level Super Combo gauge; “V-ism” was based on Street Fighter Zero 2 and allows players to create their own custom combos; Finally, “X-ism” featured a more simplified single-gauge combo meter and was based on Super Street Fighter II Turbo.)
+The gameplay in Zero 3 was completely overhauled, and players were given a variety of fighting styles (known as “isms”) to choose from. (“Z-ism” is based on the first Street Fighter Zero and features a three-level Super Combo gauge; “V-ism” is based on Street Fighter Zero 2 and allows players to create their own custom combos; Finally, “X-ism” features a more simplified single-gauge combo meter and is based on Super Street Fighter II Turbo.)
 The different fighting styles helped keep the game balanced even though the game had a larger roster than any previous Street Fighter game.
 Like the PlayStation version before it, the Saturn version of SFZ3 boasted many features that weren’t in the arcade game.
-Several new gameplay modes were added, and the game included six characters that weren’t seen in the arcades.
-Although the PlayStation version was way better than it had any right to be, the Saturn version was superior.
+Several new gameplay modes were added, and the roster included six characters that weren’t seen in the arcades.
+Although the PlayStation version was better than it had any right to be, the Saturn version was superior.
 Not only was the game better-suited for the Saturn’s controller, but the Saturn version had better graphics.
 By utilizing a 4-MB RAM cart, Capcom was able to include more frames of animation, eliminate slow down, and reduce load times.
 Surprisingly, the Saturn version even had sharper graphics and smoother animations than the Dreamcast version.
-More than a decade after its release, the Street Fighter Zero 3 on the Saturn still stands as the definitive version of the game.
+More than two decades after its release, Street Fighter Zero 3 on the Saturn still stands as the definitive version of the game.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!